willnguyen1312/namnode/packages/vite-plugin-inspect-react/README.md

 ## WHY 🙈

 This plugin will inject special `span` nodes next to your react components inside your codebase during compile time.
-Yet, those come with a unique `id` property that stores the location of your React components accordingly.
-Due to React's limited nature, it's impossible to render HTML comments in the DOM.
-We need to swap those `span` nodes with HTML comments during runtime.
-This plugin provides a utility to do that for you.
+Yet, those come with a unique `data-inspect` property that stores the location of your React components accordingly.

 This plugin is highly inspired by another fantastic plugin so-called [vite-plugin-react-inspector](https://github.com/sudongyuer/vite-plugin-react-inspector).
 The reason this plugin exists